nnirror/facet/README.md

 ## Overview

 Facet is an open-source live coding system for algorithmic music and synthesis.
-With a code editor in the browser, a pair of NodeJS servers running locally on your machine, and Max or Max for Live, Facet can generate and sequence audio, MIDI, OSC, and image data.
+With a code editor in the browser, a pair of NodeJS servers running locally on your machine, Facet can generate and sequence audio, MIDI, OSC, and image data.

 Facet runs on MacOS, Linux, and Windows.